The SafeWise Team is pleased to release the eighth annual Safest Cities report.

 For the purposes of this report, the terms “dangerous” and “safest” refer explicitly to crime rates as calculated from FBI crime data—no other characterization of any community is implied or intended.

-- 27 cities met criteria to be considered for ranking.
+- 16 cities met the criteria for ranking this year.

-- Brandon is the safest city in South Dakota for the third year in a row.
+- Madison is the safest city in South Dakota this year, thanks in part to a low property crime rate.

 -